RedHotDataProject/Project_ADA/README.md

 - Christopher:

-- Nina: Getting, cleansing, exploring and scrapping Eaternity database (with Christopher), Study and vizualisation of palm oil case study
+- Nina: Getting, cleansing, exploring and scrapping Eaternity database, Study and vizualisation of palm oil case study.

 - Maxence: Problem formulation, Writing the website an Including plots, Standardisation of country names, Analysis of nutrition grade/mark/category and Distribution over countries of different variables.